-In sauropods, PSP is found most often in the vertebrae, where it is all but ubiquitous, but is also found less frequently in other sites including the scapulae, coracoids and ilia (e.g. Cerda et al. 2012).
-Among the sites of pneumatic features are the dorsal ribs.
-A variety of different features are found on different parts of ribs: principally the capitulum and tuberculum and the area between them; most often on the posterior face of the rib but not infrequently on the anterior.
+In sauropods, PSP is found most often in the vertebrae, where it is all but ubiquitous, but is also found less frequently in other bones including the scapulae, coracoids, ilia and chevrons (e.g., Cerda et al. 2012, Zurriaguz et al. 2017).
+Also among the sites of pneumatic features are the dorsal ribs.
+A variety of different features are found on different parts of ribs: principally the capitulum and tuberculum and the area between them.
+Such features are most often found on the posterior face of the rib but not infrequently on the anterior.
 Features include fossae (wide, shallow excavations), foramina (narrow, deep excavations leading to an internal air-space) and other possible traces of pneumatic diverticula pressed up against the ribs (Figure 5).

-As with pneumatic features in other bones, it is likely that the excavation of ribs by diverticula of the pulmonary system followed paths laid down by blood vessels, so that vascular foramina grew to become pneumatic fossae and foramina (Taylor and Wedel 2021).
+As with pneumatic features in other bones, it is likely that the excavation of ribs by diverticula of the pulmonary system followed paths laid down by blood vessels, so that vascular foramina expanded to accommodate invasive diverticula and led to the development of pneumatic fossae and foramina (Taylor and Wedel 2021).

 Description of Brachiosaurus ribs